Thursday, December 28, 2017

 Brandon led our 2015 trip to Segera, Kenya.
 His ending up on this trip was

-definitely God thing.
+definitely a God thing.
 Our teammate, Mike Fulmer, was diagnosed with the

 flu 24 hours before were scheduled to leave for Kenya.
 When Mike concluded he